drobb2020/net-ninja-node-crash-course/README.md

 ## Usage

 This is a simple example of a blog site where anyone can post a new blog, or delete an existing blog.
 There is no authentication mechanism attached to this project.
 Therefore it is not suitable for production, but is a great learning tool for Node.js and express.

+### Dotenv Configuration

+To protect your username and password to MongoDB Atlas it is highly recommended to store your MongoDB connection string in an environment variable.
+The npm module dotenv is perfect for this.
+Make sure you do not accidentally send the .env file to github by adding the filename to your gitignore file.

 ### Running the project